Search

 2. Medications: Your surgeon will prescribe pain medication to help manage any pain and discomfort that are common in the initial weeks following surgery.
 Antibiotics may also be prescribed in order to prevent infections.

-3. Wound Care: Proper wound care, including application of ointments, dressing changes and hygiene, is crucial to prevent infections and promote healing.
-You and your support person will receive detailed instructions from your nurse after your surgery.
+3. Wound Care: Proper wound care, including application of ointments, dressing changes, and hygiene, is crucial to prevent infections and promote healing.
+You and your support person will receive detailed instructions after your surgery.

 4. Catheterization: Depending on the procedure performed, a catheter may be in place for days or weeks after to allow for proper urethral healing and function.